canonical/k8s-snap/docs/src/capi/howto/external-etcd.md

 kubectl get secrets
 ```

-## Update Cluster Template
+## Etcd Cluster Template

-The new control plane resource `CK8sControlPlane` needs to be configured to
+The new control plane resource `CK8sControlPlane` is configured to
-store the kubernetes state.
-This is done by editing the cluster template and
+store the kubernetes state in etcd.
+The cluster template `c1-external-etcd.yaml`
-adding this additional configuration:
+contains the following additional configuration:

 ```
 controlPlane: